 Summary

-Elsa Barraine’s precocious musical talents were recognised at an early age, and she entered the Paris Conservatoire at the age of twelve.
-She studied composition with Paul Dukas, harmony with Jean Gallon (premier prix 1925), fugue with Georges Caussade (premier prix 1927), and accompaniment with André Estyle (premier prix 1927).
+Elsa Barraine’s precocious musical talents were recognized at an early age; she entered the Paris Conservatoire at the age of twelve.
+She studied composition with Paul Dukas, harmony with Jean Gallon (premier prix, 1925), fugue with Georges Caussade (premier prix, 1927), and accompaniment with André Estyle (premier prix, 1927).
 She won the Prix de Rome in 1929.
 Between 1936 and 1940, and again after the war until 1948, Barraine worked for Radio France.
-She was active within the French struggle against the Occupation, during the Second World War, by co-founding the Front national des musiciens pour la liberté et l’indépendance de la France, with Roger Désormière and Louis Durey.
-She was appointed to the teaching staff of the Paris Conservatoire in 1952, working as a professor of sight-reading until 1969, and then as a professor of analysis.
+During the Second World War, she was active in the French struggle against the Occupation by co-founding the Front national des musiciens pour la liberté et l’indépendance de la France with Roger Désormière and Louis Durey.
+She was appointed to the teaching staff of the Paris Conservatoire in 1952, working as a professor of sight-reading until 1969, and later returned as a professor of analysis.
 Barraine’s compositional process was intricately bound up with her personal Humanistic and humanitarian beliefs, and reactions to the tumultuous upheavals of the twentieth century.
-Despite its raw emotional context, her music (with the exception of the serial Musique Rituelle, 1966-7) is essentially tonal and cast within vigorous formal structures.
+Despite its raw emotional context, her music (with the exception of the serial Musique Rituelle, 1966 to 1967) is essentially tonal and cast within vigorous formal structures.
 She is recognised as one of the leading French composers of the twentieth century.

 Long Entry

 Elsa Barraine was born into a musical family; her father was the principal cellist at the Paris Opera.
-Her precocious musical talents were recognised at an early age, and she entered the Paris Conservatoire at the age of twelve.
-At the Conservatoire, Barraine studied composition with PAUL DUKAS, harmony with JEAN GALLON (premier prix 1925), fugue with Georges Caussade (premier prix 1927), and accompaniment with ANDRÉ ESTYLE (premier prix 1927).
-In 1929, Barraine became the fourth woman to win the premier grand prix de Rome in musical composition for her cantata La Vierge Guerrière, at the exceptionally young age of only nineteen.
+Her precocious musical talents were recognized at an early age; she entered the Paris Conservatoire at the age of twelve.
+At the Conservatoire, she studied composition with Paul Dukas, harmony with Jean Gallon (premier prix, 1925), fugue with Georges Caussade (premier prix, 1927), and accompaniment with André Estyle (premier prix, 1927).
+In 1929, Barraine became the fourth woman to win the premier grand prix de Rome in musical composition for her cantata La Vierge Guerrière, at the exceptionally young age of nineteen.
 Between 1936 and 1940, Barraine worked for Radio France, as a pianist, sound recordist, and head of singing.
 During the Second World War, she was active within the French struggle against the Occupation.
-In 1940 she co-founded the Front national des musiciens pour la liberté et l’indépendance de la France (National front of musicians for the freedom and independence of France) with Roger Désormière And Louis Durey.
-She was engaged as Musical Director for the recording firm Chant du Monde from 1944 to 1947, and after the war she also worked as a sound mixer for Radio France until 1948.
-Barraine was appointed to the teaching staff of the Paris Conservatoire in 1952, as a professor of sight-reading.
+In 1940, she co-founded the Front national des musiciens pour la liberté et l’indépendance de la France (National front of musicians for the freedom and independence of France) with Roger Désormière and Louis Durey.
+She was engaged as Musical Director for the recording firm Chant du Monde from 1944 to 1947, and after the war, she returned to Radio France as a sound mixer and remained until 1948.
+Barraine was appointed to the teaching staff of the Paris Conservatoire in 1952 as a professor of sight-reading.
 In 1969, she succeeded Olivier Messiaen as a professor of analysis.
-She composed prolifically throughout her life, and was acknowledged as one of the leading French composers of the twentieth century. brazen
+She composed prolifically throughout her life, and was acknowledged as one of the leading French composers of the twentieth century.

 Barraine was extremely sensitive to contemporary social and political events, and her creative process was intricately linked to her personal Humanistic and humanitarian beliefs and reactions to the tumultuous upheavals of the twentieth century.
 She was so affected by the horror of the Second World War that she was unable to compose throughout the duration of the Occupation.
-Despite the raw emotional context, and content, of her music, Barraine’s works – with the exception of the serial Musique Rituelle (1966-7), inspired by the Tibetan Book of the Dead – remain firmly grounded within a tonal musical language, display her solid technical craft, and are cast within vigorous formal structures.
+Despite the raw emotional context and content of her music, Barraine’s works—with the exception of the serial Musique Rituelle (1966 to 1967), inspired by the Tibetan Book of the Dead—remain firmly grounded within tonal musical language, solid technical craft, and vigorous formal structures.